 \begin{proof} \ref{exm-g:order} Since both $F$ and $\bZ$ are right orderable (indeed, both of them are even orderable), the semidirect product $G$ is right orderable as well \cite[Lemma 13.1.5]{passman77}.

-\ref{exm-g:bf} $K[F]$ is a free ideal ring by a result of P.~M.~Cohn \cite[Corollary 7.11.8]{cohn06} and it is atomic \cite[Theorem 7.11.9]{cohn06}.
+\ref{exm-g:bf} $K[F]$ is a free ideal ring by a result of P.~M.~Cohn \cite[Corollary 7.11.8]{cohn06}.
+By \cite[Proposition 3.2.9]{cohn06}, this implies that $K[F]$ is atomic and that a strong uniqueness property holds for the factorizations of an element $x \in K[F]$: given any two factorizations of $x$, it is possible to pass from one to the other using a series of comaximal transpositions (essentially an application of Jordan-Hölder to $[aR,R]$, which is a modular lattice of finite length thanks to $R$ being a free ideal ring; see the discussion preceding \cite[Proposition 3.2.9]{cohn06}).
+In particular, the length of two factorizations of $a$ is therefore the same.
 Thus, $K[F]$ is half-factorial and, in particular, has BF.
 Since $K[G]$ is a skew Laurent polynomial ring over $K[F]$, also the ring $K[G]$ has BF by \cref{p:skew}. \end{proof}

 Our next step is to exhibit an explicit presentation of the submonoid $S$ of $G$ in terms of generators and relations.

 \begin{lemma} $S$ is isomorphic to $\langle a,b \mid ba^2b = a^2,\ a^4b=ba^4 \rangle$. \end{lemma}